 Hawke's Bay Civil Defence Emergency Management Group coordinates emergency management in Hawke's Bay - call 0800 422 923 for urgent access to essential household goods and services (7am - 7pm) as we provide welfare support during the COVID-19 response || visit COVID19.govt.nz or call the free Government Helpline on 0800 779 997 (8am - 1am) || call Healthline on 0800 358 5453 for free COVID19 health advice || 25 March: NZ declared a national State of Emergency to manage the spread of COVID19.
 Find out more »

-This section is designed for passenger transport providers.
-In this section you will find information about the Public Transport Management Act 2008.
+This page is designed for passenger transport providers.
+You will find information about the Public Transport Management Act 2008.
 You will also find information about your obligations as a transport provider in the Hawke's Bay Region.

 In accordance with the Public Transport Management Act 2008, a regional council must keep a current register of all commercial public transport services registered by it.

 A register of transport services helps the regional council to plan public transport within the region and determine where it may wish to fill gaps with contracted services.

 Part 2 section 31 of the Public Transport Management Act 2008 requires any person who proposes to operate a commercial public transport service to give written notice to every regional council in whose region the proposed service is to operate, no less than 35 working days before the commercial service is to start.